The art of Norway has been one of the country’s best-kept secrets. But that’s changing, says STELLA GRACE LYONS…

 By the time Sohlberg finished Winter Night in the Mountains, Norway has achieved independence.
 The growing sense of nationalism during the nineteenth century had led to an explosion of artistic achievement.
 The Romantic paintings were united by their ambition to showcase the beauty of the country, its traditions and the power of its nature.
 These artists demonstrated that their country was more than Magnus’s sea snakes and witches.
 Today Norwegian art is gaining in popularity, but art lovers can rejoice in the fact that there are still gems to discover.

-STELLA GRACE LYONS is an artist’s model who runs courses and art tours.
-She writes for The Arts Society Magazine.
+STELLA GRACE LYONS is an artist’s model and runs art courses and tours.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.